openpims/firefox/README.md

 ## Usage

-1. Click the openPIMS extension icon in the Firefox toolbar
+1. Click the OpenPIMS extension icon in the Firefox toolbar
 2. Enter your server URL (defaults to https://me.openpims.de)
 3. Provide your email and password credentials
 4. Click "Anmelden" to log in